-- 3. (a) (5) NYSE Amex is the second largest security exchange. - (b) (2) The Chicago Board of Trade (CBT) is a futures exchange on which both commodity and financial futures are traded. - (c) (6) NYSE has the most stringent listing requirement among U.S. exchanges. - (d) (4) The Boston Stock Exchange (BSE) is an example of a regional stock exchange. - (e) (3) The Chicago Board Options Exchange (CBOE) is the major call and put options exchange. - (f) (1) The over-the-counter (OTC) is the market in which unlisted securities are traded.

-4. The dealer market is really a system of markets spread all over the country and linked together by a sophisticated telecommunication system.
+- 3. a.
+5. NYSE Amex is the second largest organized U.S. exchange. - b.
+2. The Chicago Board of Trade (CBT) is a futures exchange. - c.
+6. NYSE has the most stringent listing requirement. - d.
+4. The Boston Stock Exchange is a regional stock exchange. - e.
+3. The Chicago Board Options Exchange (CBOE) is an options exchange. - f.
+1. The over-the-counter (OTC) market trades unlisted securities. - 4.
+The dealer market is really a system of markets spread all over the country and linked together by a sophisticated telecommunication system.
 It accounts for about 40% of the total dollar volume of all shares traded.
 These markets are made up of traders known as dealers, who offer to buy or sell stocks at specific prices.
 The "bid" price is the highest price offered by the dealer to purchase a security; the "ask" price is the lowest price at which the dealer is willing to sell the security.
 The dealers are linked together through Nasdaq.
 In order to create a continuous market for unlisted securities, IPOs, both listed and unlisted, are sold in the dealer market.
 About 2,700 Nasdaq stocks are included in the Nasdaq/National Market System, which lists, carefully tracks, and provides detailed quotations on these actively traded stocks.
 The Nasdaq Global Select Market contains the 1,000 biggest and most actively traded companies.
-An additional 1,000 firms are included in the Nasdaq Capital Market listing.
+An additional 1,000 firms are included in the Nasdaq National Market listing.
 Another 700 firms that are generally smaller can be found on the Nasdaq Capital Markets list.
 Companies that do not make the Nasdaq listing standards are traded on the OTC market's Bulletin Board or "Pink Sheets."